CBAM Defaults

 • Embedded emissions = the emission value (in tCO2e per tonne) times your volume in tonnes.
 If you do not have verified data, this is where the default value comes in, plus its markup.

 • EU ETS price = what one tonne of CO2 costs under the EU Emissions Trading System.
-It moves weekly, which is why a fixed cost-per-tonne figure you read in an article last year is already wrong.
+The official certificate price is the quarterly average of ETS auction prices in 2026, so a live price is a close proxy — and why a fixed cost-per-tonne figure from an old article is already wrong.

 • Carbon price paid at origin = if a real, documented carbon price was already paid where the goods were produced, it can reduce the CBAM bill.

 You do not have to track the moving parts by hand.
-The exposure calculator holds the official defaults and the live ETS price and does the arithmetic.
+The exposure calculator holds the official defaults and the official CBAM certificate price and does the arithmetic.

 Step by step